 LSD is an optically intensive experience and can produce both closed- and open-eye visuals.
 Since LSD is a longer and more intense experience lasting 8 hours on average, it is best taken in a safe, private, and uninterrupted environment.
 Users may also benefit from preparing food and snacks in advance and having water readily available.

 If you’re curious as to how LSD may be able to help you develop a sense of inner peace, cultivate self-love, or overcome a mental/emotional block, you’re in good company.
-If you’d like help preparing for an intentional psychedelic experience with LSD or any other drug, please schedule an appointment with one of our coaches today.
+If you’d like help preparing for an intentional psychedelic experience with LSD or any other drug, please schedule an appointment with one of our guides or trip sitters today.

 Another psychedelic substance that has a long history of use in spiritual contexts is ayahuasca.
 With use possibly dating back thousands of years, complex rituals performed by shamans in the Amazon region are still central to healing practices of specific cultures in South America.
 Over the past 20 years, talk of ayahuasca has increased in the Western world—both by laymen and scientists.